 ONLINE PHYSICAL ACTIVITIES

 Fitness Session – Michael will run a half-hour fitness session each week, based on light exercise to improve your mood and general fitness level.
 He will show you exercises that you can practice on your own so that your fitness improves over the coming weeks.
 Weekly, on Thursdays 1.30pm-2pm.

 Zumba – a fun ‘party’ workout that combines Latin and international music with easy to follow dance moves.
 Designed to improve your cardiovascular fitness and muscle strength.
 Suitable for all ages and levels of fitness.
 Please wear loose comfortable clothing and suitable footwear (ie trainers or similar).
 Have a bottle of water to hand.
 Weekly on Tuesdays, 6.30pm-7pm and on Thursdays, 6pm-6.40pm.

 Walk for Health – join our gentle 45-min walk in the Epsom Downs.
-Meeting outside Beefeater in Tattenham Corner at 11am.
+Meeting outside Beefeater in Tattenham Corner at 11am every Thursday.
 Due to social distancing rules, only 8 walkers are allowed (+ 2 walk leaders).
 You’ll need to pre-book to attend on the Walk For Health website.
-Starting on Thursday 1 October.
 Download poster.
+Please note this is suspended during lockdown.

 Yoga for All Abilities – Yoga helps to elevate mood and and bring harmony to life, it calms the mind and reduces stress, encourages mental clarity, improves mind-body connection and helps with management of anxiety/depression.
 This class runs every Thursday, 1pm-2pm by Saara who shares and balances elements of fun, light-heartedness, strength and serenity, whilst encouraging a deeper connection with the self.